Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 Read the "[Facilitating a Challenge](#facilitating-a-challenge)" section to learn more about facilitating a challenge.

+### Slack Bot

+You can set up the Slack bot to drop a reminder and schedule a thread from your personal account.

+#### Slack Reminder

+Some challenges require regular reminders during the challenge that drops daily or weekly.
+You can read the guide on how to set a reminder on the official [Slack help center](https://slack.com/help/articles/208423427-Set-a-reminder).

+#### Schedule a Thread

+Sometimes, you want to write a customized thread directly from your account, such as weekly check-ins.
+If you need to post this in a particular hour, you can schedule your message by following the below instructions on your desktop:

+1. Go to the channel where you want to post your message.
+2. Write your message.
+3. Click the arrow next to the green "Send" button.
+4. Select the "Custom time".
+5. Set the day and time.
+This day and time default to your timezone.

 ## Facilitating a Challenge

 Let us know your availability for the challenge in the reminder thread that drops every mid-month in the `#vc-monthly-challenge-team` channel in Slack.😊